edgeimpulse/multi-impulse-deployment-block/README.md

 If you need a mix of quantized and float32, you can look at the `dzip.download_model` function call in generate.py and change the code accordingly.

+By default, the block will download cached version of builds.
+You can force new builds using the `--force-build` option.

 ### Locally

 Retrieve API Keys of your projects and run the generate.py command as follows: